Skip to main content

 Married, civil partners or living together

-• nobody has succeeded before
+• nobody has inherited the tenancy before

 You might need to show the landlord evidence that you can succeed.
+For example, bills in both your and the tenant's names.

 Back to top

-Family members can be the tenant's:
+Close family members can be the tenant's:

 • children and grandchildren

-• parents and grandparents
+• parents

 • sisters and brothers